 Grants are definitely something you should consider applying to when you are looking for ways to get free money for your college education.
 Grants work much the same way as scholarships in that you do not have to repay any money you receive.
-The only difference between the two is that grants are need-based while scholarships are awarded for meeting diverse eligibility requirements.
+You can use grants to fund your college education.
+Keep in mind, grants are need-based.
+On the other hand, scholarships have much more diverse eligibility requirements.
+Colleges, federal and state governments, professional associations, and various public and private organizations all award grants.

-Federal grants, which are funded by the federal government, should be your first stop when you are looking for financial aid.
+Funded by the federal government, federal grants are your first stop when you are looking for financial aid.
 The Federal Pell Grant is the largest grant program in the US.
 Other comparable grants are the FSEOG or the Federal Supplemental Educational Opportunity Grant, which aims to support undergrad students with extreme financial aid and the Federal TEACH Grant.
 The TEACH Grant provides financial assistance only to those students who are willing to sign a contract agreeing to taking up a teaching position in an underserved area for a predetermined period of time.

 State Grants are only awarded to students of that particular state.
 These programs vary widely from one state to another.
 State grants primarily aim to address the financial needs of low-income students in the state.
 In addition, some states also offer grants to support women and minority students in their college careers.